dswatson/prePSORT/Scripts/Clusters.md

 All analysis was conducted in R version 3.4.0 using the following script.
 Computations were performed on a MacBook Pro with 16GB of RAM and an i7 quad-core processor.

-If you haven't already installed the `bioplotr` package, you'll need to do so to reproduce some of the figures below.
+If you haven't already installed the `bioplotr` package, you'll need to do so to reproduce the figures below.

 ``` r
 # Install bioplotr